pamanes/DevToolingInstallScripts/README.md

 # DevToolingInstallScripts
 Collection of powershell scripts to get dev tooling ready

-- run powershell as admin before running any scripts and execute the following:
+- run powershell as admin before running any scripts and execute the following (Administrator rights required for some scripts):

 	**Set-ExecutionPolicy -ExecutionPolicy RemoteSigned**
 - Make sure winget is installed by running command **winget** in terminal or powershell, if not installed you can install from here: https://github.com/microsoft/winget-cli